Skip to main content

 Introduction

 The @yoopta/ui package provides a collection of headless UI components that give you complete control over your editor’s interface.
-These components follow modern design patterns and best practices, offering flexibility and customization while maintaining excellent developer experience.
+These components follow modern design patterns, offering flexibility and customization while maintaining excellent developer experience.

-Starting with Yoopta Editor v4.10+, the core @yoopta/editor is completely headless.
-All UI components have been moved to the separate @yoopta/ui package, giving you full control over appearance and behavior.
+Starting with Yoopta Editor v6, the core @yoopta/editor is completely headless.
+All UI components use the compound component pattern with no shared global state.

 Key Features